Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

-This course will be taught by highly-skilled internationally-recognised and active researchers with expertise in; plant genetic resources, quantitative genetics, applied plant breeding, plant molecular biology, evolutionary biology, systematics and taxonomy and plant physiology.
-During the course of your studies you will visit applied field programs and learn from practicing scientists and experienced field breeders.
+You will be taught by highly skilled, internationally recognised and active researchers with expertise in areas like quantitative genetics, molecular biology, applied plant breeding, taxonomy and plant physiology.
+You’ll take part in applied field programs and learn from practicing scientists and experienced field breeders.

-As a plant breeding student you will have access to Massey’s world-leading equipment and facilities such as our extensive glasshouses and farms, moleculAar labs, the Dame Ella Campbell Herbarium, the Palynology Laboratory, Plant Growth Unit, Seed Testing Services, Massey Genome Service and the Manawatu Microscopy and Imaging Centre.
+As a plant breeding student you will have access to Massey’s world-leading equipment and facilities such as our extensive glasshouses and farms, molecular genetic labs, the Dame Ella Campbell Herbarium, the Palynology Laboratory, Plant Growth Unit, Seed Testing Services, Massey Genome Service and the Manawatu Microscopy and Imaging Centre.

 Massey University’s Master of Science is primarily a 240 credit master qualification.
 This is made up of 120 credits of taught courses and a 120 credit research project.

-You will gain the skills to work as a commercial applied plant breeder, work as a research scientist, continue into a PhD programme or work as an agronomist or agricultural advisor.
+You will gain the skills to work as a commercial applied plant breeder, work as a research scientist, continue into a PhD programme or work as an agricultural advisor.